mulle-objc/MulleObjC-Cheat-Sheet/README.md

 Now we can declare a property, appropriately called `delegate`, which references the `LocationManagerDelegate` protocol.

-#### Adding Default Implementations to Your Own Protocol

-TODO: Talk about protocolclasses here a bit.

 #### Sending Delegate Messages

 In the example above, `LocationManager.h` declares some methods that the class which is acting as the delegate must implement.
 Within `LocationManager.m` itself, you could implement these a few different ways, but we'll just show two cases: a) required methods; b) optional methods.